 Climate change impacts on biodiversity

 Understanding species responses to climate change is a fundamental need for conservation planning.
 In collaboration with scientists from around the world, we conducted the first global synthesis of the response of marine species to climate change, which served as primary content for the marine species chapter of the 5th report of the International Panel on Climate Change (IPCC).
 We have also explored global rates of change of climate variables in the oceans, and more recently the potential impact of these future changes on species and biodiversity.
-I am currently collaborating with the Sustainable Fisheries Group to use these approaches and results to explore implications for fisheries management and sustainability under climate change
+I recently collaborated with the Sustainable Fisheries Group to use these approaches and results to explore implications for fisheries management and sustainability under climate change.

 Equity in conservation

-With support from the Australian Research Council, colleagues and I are exploring if, and if so how, the equity in benefits or costs from management actions affects the probability of success for conservation outcomes.
-This work builds on ideas from a paper we recently published exploring the feasibility of ‘triple bottom line’ solutions to conservation.
-The project involves synthesis of existing research from around the world, further development of models used to test these questions, and an in depth empirical test of hypotheses in a case study location (still to be determined).
-I also lead a project within the Bren School to explore issues of equity in resource management and teach a seminar on this topic.
+Colleagues and I recently completed a project exploring if, and if so how, the equity in benefits or costs from management actions affects the probability of success for conservation outcomes.
+This work builds on ideas from a paper we published exploring the feasibility of ‘triple bottom line’ solutions to conservation.
+The project involved synthesis of existing research from around the world, further development of models used to test these questions, and an in depth empirical test of hypotheses in a case study location (still to be determined).
+I also led a project within the Bren School to explore issues of equity in resource management and teach a seminar on this topic, and my graduate student Casey O’Hara is further exploring this topic.